datopian/obsidian-flowershow/README.md

 # 🌷 Obsidian Flowershow Plugin

+> ⚠️ **IMPORTANT**: This plugin is no longer compatible with self-hosted Flowershow sites.
+It is now exclusively used as a tool for Flowershow Cloud.
+[Sign up for Flowershow Cloud here](https://cloud.flowershow.app)

 Obsidian Flowershow plugin for publishing with [Flowershow](https://github.com/datopian/flowershow) direct from your Obsidian vault.

 ## Getting Started